-Jane Austin, or Survivor Jane as she is known in the prepper community, is city-girl turned prepper/homesteader – moving to the Appalachian Mountains from Central Florida.
+Jane Austin, or Survivor Jane as she is known in the prepper community, is a city-girl turned prepper/homesteader – moving to the Appalachian Mountains from Central Florida.
 She is the creator and editor of the survival preparedness website www.SurvivorJane.com with a sole mission to educate women on how to better be prepared for any disaster, by sharing her experiences and her research, in an easy to understand conversational format on various preparedness topics.

 As an additional social media outreach, Jane created the hashtag #PrepperTalk resulting in the “Largest Prepper Community” forum on Twitter; bringing people from all over the world together to share “all things preparedness” by simply performing a search for #PrepperTalk.
-Since its beginning 2011, #PrepperTalk has become one of the most used hashtags by preppers on Twitter, Facebook, Google+, Instagram and Linkedin.
+Since its beginning in 2011, #PrepperTalk has become one of the most used hashtags by preppers on Twitter, Facebook, Google+, Instagram and Linkedin.

-After noticing what seemed to be a lack of focus on personal hygiene and cleanliness in preppers preparedness plans, Jane authored the book “Where There is No Cosmetic Counter” and, a first revision, “Survivor Jane’s Guide to: Emergency/Survival Hygiene – A Prepper Cookbook on Making Survival Hygiene Products.
+After noticing what seemed to be a lack of focus on personal hygiene and cleanliness in preppers preparedness plans, Jane authored the book “Where There is No Cosmetic Counter” and, a first revision, “Survivor Jane’s Guide to Emergency/Survival Hygiene – A Prepper Cookbook on Making Survival Hygiene Products.

-Her next book, “What Could Possibly Go Wrong??? – How to Go from Completely Clueless to Totally Prepared” was written after Jane noticed a sort of normalcy bias of women in today’s society.
-In her book she shares how anyone can overcome this bias and be better prepared.
+Her next book, “What Could Possibly Go Wrong??? – How to Go From Completely Clueless to Totally Prepared” was written after Jane noticed a sort of normalcy bias of women in today’s society.
+In her book, she shares how anyone can overcome this bias and be better prepared.

-Then in an attempt to steer away from the doom and gloom and fear mongering approach that a lot of preppers use these days, Jane created a more fun approach, with her book, Puzzling Over Preparedness – Survivor Jane’s Word Search Puzzle (Vol. One), to help both those just starting their journey into preparedness and the more seasoned prepper, by using the word search puzzles lists as pre made preparedness lists for things to do and items needed to better prepare themselves, and to help mentally strength the brain!
+Then in an attempt to steer away from the doom and gloom and fear-mongering approach that a lot of preppers use these days, Jane created a more fun approach, with her book, Puzzling Over Preparedness – Survivor Jane’s Word Search Puzzle (Vol. One), to help both those just starting their journey into preparedness and the more seasoned prepper, by using the word search puzzles lists as pre-made preparedness lists for things to do and items needed to better prepare themselves, and to help mentally strength the brain!